-This guide is a living document intended to advise planners of Boston DSA projects, meetings, and events of best practices for including comrades with disabilities.
-It is managed by the Boston DSA Accessibility Committee.
+The above guides are living documents intended to advise planners of Boston DSA projects, meetings, and events of best practices for including comrades with disabilities.
+They are managed by the Boston DSA Accessibility Coordinator.

 All BDSA meetings and events should follow these best practices.
-If you attend a meeting or event and face any access issues, please contact the BDSA Accessibility Committee at email@example.com.
+If you attend a meeting or event and face any access issues, please contact the BDSA Accessibility Coordinator at email@example.com.

-If you would like to receive training on the topics covered in this guide, have any questions about it, or would have questions about general accessibility practices, please reach out to the BDSA Accessibility Committee co-chairs at firstname.lastname@example.org.
+If you would like to receive training on the topics covered in these guides, have any questions about them, or would have questions about general accessibility practices, please reach out to the BDSA Accessibility Coordinator at firstname.lastname@example.org.

 Requesting an accommodation